deltatoken/sela-coin/README.md

  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 200 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Sela client sofware, see http://www.sela.org.
+For more information, as well as an immediately useable, binary version of the Sela client sofware, see http://www.sela-coin.com

 License
 -------